Josef-Friedrich/mscxyz/README.rst

                             file.
       --s3, --styles-v3     List all possible version 3 styles.
       --s4, --styles-v4     List all possible version 4 styles.
-      --staff-space <dimension>
-                            Set the staff space or spatium.
-This is the vertical distance between two lines of a music staff.
-      --page-size <width> <height>
-                            Set the page size.
-      --a4, --din-a4        Set the paper size to DIN A4 (210 by 297 mm).
-      --letter              Set the paper size to Letter (8.5 by 11 in).
-      --margin <dimension>  Set the top, right, bottom and left margins to the same value.
       --reset-small-staffs  Reset all small staffs to normal size.

     font (style):